Hair Loss: How to reverse it?

 - Fresh Garlic

-Warm the mix in “bain Marie” until it becomes a little green-ish.
+Warm the mix in “bain Marie” until it becomes a little greenish.

 When is it best to apply?

 Wait for your washing hair day and apply it 2 hours before washing it.
 You should use enough to cover your entire scalp and massage, massage a lot.
-Save the rest in a crystal jar and refrigerate for several uses.
+Save the rest in a sterilized crystal or glass jar and refrigerate for several uses.
 It might solidify, but it will melt in your hands.

 ’till next time,